Prathush21/US-Road-Construction-and-Closures-Dashboard/README.md

 # US-Road-Construction-and-Closures-Dashboard

-The tool highlights road construction patterns, closures, traffic disruptions, and economic impacts
+An analysis of the US Road Construction and Closures dataset led to a Tableau dashboard, visualizing trends and insights from over 6.2 million records.
+The tool highlights road construction patterns, closures, traffic disruptions, and economic impacts.
+This resource aids stakeholders in optimizing traffic management and prioritizing infrastructure improvements.